ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/devcontainers.md

 The `.devcontainer/devcontainer.json` file is used to configure **Development Containers** (also known as **Dev Containers**) in Visual Studio Code (VS Code).
 A **Dev Container** is essentially a Docker-based environment that allows developers to create a fully isolated and reproducible development environment.
 This ensures consistency across different machines and allows for dependencies, tools, and configurations to be defined in code.

 GitHub Codespaces prebuilds **help to speed up the creation of new codespaces** for large or complex repositories.
 For repositories owned by organizations, repository-level settings for GitHub Codespaces are available for organizations on **GitHub Team** and GitHub Enterprise plans.
 See [About GitHub Codespaces prebuilds](https://docs.github.com/en/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds).

-Go to the configration of the repo.
+Go to the configuration of the repo.
 In the section **GitHub Codespaces**, you can set up a prebuild configuration.
+When a prebuild configuration workflow runs, GitHub creates a temporary codespace, performing setup operations up to and including any `onCreateCommand` and `updateContentCommand` commands in the [devcontainer.json](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_devcontainerjson-properties) file.

 ![/images/codespace-prebuild-configuration.png](/images/codespace-prebuild-configuration.png)